-If you wish to exercise the rights listed above, please contact us using the details in Section 9 below.
+If you wish to exercise the rights listed above, please contact us using the following address details in Section 9 below.

 In accordance with data protection legislation, in addition to your rights above, you are also entitled to make a complaint to:

-In the context of constant technological evolution we may have to update this Data Protection Notice.
+In the context of constant technological evolution, we will update this Data Protection Notice from time to time.
 Please check the latest version of this Data Protection Notice on our website.
-We will inform you of any changes through our website or through our other usual communication channels with you..

 To exercise your rights or if you have any questions regarding our use of your personal data please contact us at: